 Learn something new every day More Info... by email

 An aggregate limit refers to the maximum amount of money that can be paid or borrowed.
-While an aggregate limit usually refers to a lifetime maximum, a specific time limit, such as one year, may apply.
+While this limit usually refers to a lifetime maximum, a specific time limit, such as one year, may apply.
 At the end of the time frame, the limit typically resets.
 Limits apply to many types of payment or loans, including student loans, insurance payouts and salaries.

 In terms of student loans, an aggregate limit refers to the maximum amount a student may borrow to fund their education.
 Once a student borrows the full amount of the limit, she cannot borrow any additional funds from that source, even if she has not finished her education.
 However, the aggregate limit of the original lending source is not likely to apply to future lenders; the outstanding amount of her debt, though, may affect her ability to borrow additional funds.